 II.
-Program Outcomes
+Goals

-This is the highest academic theological degree.
-The program aims to prepare students for serving in teaching ministry in theological institution and doing research and academic writing by fostering and equipping students to have the following qualities:
+The Th.M. program aims to prepare students for advanced graduate studies with the goal of further academic pursuit in the doctorate level, serving in teaching ministry, doing research and academic writing, or enhancing the depth of one's teaching and preaching, by fostering and equipping students to have the following qualities: